MicrosoftDocs/windows-itpro-docs/windows/deployment/update/device-health-monitor.md

 ---
-title: Monitor the Health of Devices with Device Health (Windows 10)
+title: Monitor the health of devices with Device Health
 description: You can use Device Health in OMS to monitor the frequency and causes of crashes and misbehaving apps on devices in your network.
 keywords: oms, operations management suite, wdav, health, log analytics ms.prod: w10